-- 1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or its local authorities, irrespective of the manner in which they are levied. - 2.
-There shall be regarded as taxes on income all taxes imposed on total income or on elements of income, including taxes on gains from the alienation of movable or immovable property, taxes on the total amounts of wages or salaries paid by employers as well as taxes on capital appreciation. - 3.
-The existing taxes to which the Convention shall apply are in particular: - (a) in the case of Malta:
+1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or of its political or administrative subdivisions or local authorities, irrespective of the manner in which they are levied.

+2. There shall be regarded as taxes on income taxes imposed on total income, or on elements of income, including taxes on gains from the alienation of movable or immovable property, taxes on the total amounts of wages or salaries paid by enterprises as well as taxes on capital appreciation.

+3. The existing taxes to which the Convention shall apply are in particular:

+a) in the case of Portugal: